 If you’re curious about how to start a business in Dubai and all of the other cities mentioned in this article, please follow the link at the bottom of the page for more information.

 Doha, the capital of the peninsula and state of Qatar, is another sound option when selecting a place to do business in the Middle East and North Africa (MENA).
-Qatar currently has the third largest GDP per capita in the whole world with 1.8 million citizens as of 2013, 1.3 million of which live in Doha.
+Qatar currently has the eight largest GDP per capita in the whole world with 3 million citizens as of 2022, 1.3 million of which live in Doha.
 All of Qatar’s top trade partners are Asian nations (Japan, South Korea, and India), making Doha a prime location for business targeting Asian markets.

 The economic wealth of Doha and Qatar, as a whole, is due entirely to the discovery of oil in the peninsula in 1940.
 Before this event, the primary revenue source for Qatar was pearl hunting, an industry which all but collapsed soon after Japan entered the scene with cultured pearls.
 Petroleum and natural gas production accounts for the majority of the country and city’s revenue, but the government is seeking to move away from oil dependence and expanding its income source.
 Doha, in particular, has been expanding in the real estate industry and in construction, particularly in preparation for the 2022 FIFA World Cup which will be hosted in Qatar.
 The extensive construction in Doha could be seen as a negative, due to the clutter, or as a positive sign of growth and expansion.